 Redaction of Personal Data Identifiers.
 Exhibits must be redacted prior to electronic or paper filing in accordance with Local Rule 9037-1.

 Exhibit Filing.
 No later than five (5) calendar days prior to trial or a non-emergency evidentiary hearing, counsel for the parties and self-represented parties shall mark, list, file, and exchange all exhibits they plan to introduce into evidence.
 If for some reason the exhibit or a facsimile of the exhibit cannot be filed, clarifying information for the non-filed exhibit is to be provided with the items that are filed.
-All exhibits must be listed in order on a separate Exhibit List, form available at www.flnb.uscourts.gov.
+All exhibits must be listed in order on a separate exhibit list, form available online.
 The time requirements set forth herein shall not apply to exhibits for hearings on Motions for Relief from the Automatic Stay, which shall be governed by Local Rule 4001-1(E).

 Exhibit Cover Sheet.
-Each exhibit shall be preceded by an 8 1/2 x 11-inch Exhibit Cover Sheet, form available at www.flnb.uscourts.gov, and numbered sequentially beginning with the number 1.
+Each exhibit shall be preceded by an 8 1/2 x 11-inch exhibit cover sheet, form available online, and numbered sequentially beginning with the number 1.

 Original and Hard Copy Exhibits.
-A minimum of four (4) copies of the original, hard copy, and/or printable version of the documentary exhibits and Exhibit List shall be furnished to the Courtroom Deputy prior to the commencement of the hearing or trial.
+A minimum of four (4) copies of the original, hard copy, and/or printable version of the documentary exhibits and exhibit list shall be furnished to the Courtroom Deputy prior to the commencement of the hearing or trial.
 Counsel are encouraged to utilize the Court’s electronic exhibit display equipment.

 Additional Exhibits.
 In the event that additional exhibits that were not filed in CM/ECF are offered or introduced into evidence during the evidentiary hearing or trial, the party responsible shall file a complete set of such additional exhibits via CM/ECF within seven (7) days following the conclusion of the evidentiary hearing or trial.

 Large Items and Exhibits Other Than Paper Documents.
-Items to be introduced into evidence other than paper documents should be photographed, accompanied by an Exhibit Cover Sheet, and listed on the Exhibit List.
-Paper documents larger than 8 ½ x 14 inches should be listed on the Exhibit List and accompanied by a reduced 8 ½ x 11-inch copy (“substitute”) and an Exhibit Cover Sheet.
-Counsel shall attach Exhibit Cover Sheets to exhibits and substitutes, identifying corresponding exhibits and substitutes with the same number.
+Items to be introduced into evidence other than paper documents should be photographed, accompanied by an exhibit cover sheet, and listed on the exhibit list.
+Paper documents larger than 8 ½ x 14 inches should be listed on the exhibit list and accompanied by a reduced 8 ½ x 11-inch copy (“substitute”) and an exhibit cover sheet.
+Counsel shall attach exhibit cover sheets to exhibits and substitutes, identifying corresponding exhibits and substitutes with the same number.
 At the conclusion of the trial or hearing, upon request by the offering party granted in open court or with a separate order, the Courtroom Deputy may return original exhibits to counsel.
 If possible, the physical object shall be brought to court for trial.
 If an appeal is taken, the substitute exhibit will be included in the record on appeal, unless otherwise ordered by the bankruptcy or appellate court.

 Use of Electronically Stored Exhibits in Court.
 Exhibits filed through CM/ECF are the official exhibits for purposes of the evidentiary hearing or trial, except that electronically stored exhibits shall not be used in adversary proceedings or contested matters in which any of the parties are self-represented.